baligena/my_sublime_snippets/README.md

 My Sublime Snippets
 ===================
 - All folder and files where created by me
-	- did not include Sublime default
+	- did not include Sublime Text default